Azure/azure-powershell/documentation/development-docs/azure-powershell-design-guidelines.md

 ### Closed Set of Values

-If there is a closed set of values applicable for a given parameter, use either a `ValidateSet` or an enumeration type.
+If there is a closed set of values applicable for a given parameter, use either a `ValidateSet`, enumeration type, or an `ArgumentCompleter`.
 This functionality allows users to tab through the different values they can provide.
 From the [Strongly Encouraged Development Guidelines](https://msdn.microsoft.com/en-us/library/dd878270(v=vs.85).aspx):

 > _There are two ways to create a parameter whose value can be selected from a set of options._
 >
 > - _Define an enumeration type (or use an existing type) that specifies the valid values.
 Then, use the enumeration type to create a parameter of that type._
 > - _Add the **ValidateSet** attribute to the parameter declaration._

+In addition, you can choose to add an `ArgumentCompleter` to a parameter to allow users to tab through a closed set of values, _but this does not restrict users on the values they can provide._ For more information on `ArgumentCompleters`, please see the [below section](#argument-completers)

 ### Consistent Parameter Types